sass/dart-sass/lib/src/ast/css/README.md

 Internally, the CSS AST is mutable to allow for operations like hoisting rules to the root of the AST and updating existing selectors when `@extend` rules are encountered.
-However, because mutability poses a high risk for "spooky action at a distance", we limit access to mutating APIs exclusively to the evaluator.
+However, because mutability poses a high risk for "spooky [action at a distance]", we limit access to mutating APIs exclusively to the evaluator.

+[action at a distance]: https://en.wikipedia.org/wiki/Action_at_a_distance_(computer_programming)

 We do this by having an _unmodifiable_ interface (written in this directory) for each CSS AST node which only exposes members that don't modify the node in